 Least Common Multiple Calculator

-Please provide numbers separated by comma "," below and click the "Calculate" button to use.
+Please provide numbers separated by a comma "," and click the "Calculate" button to find the LCM.

 In mathematics, the least common multiple, also known as the lowest common multiple of two (or more) integers a and b, is the smallest positive integer that is divisible by both.
 It is commonly denoted as LCM(a, b).

 There are multiple ways to find a least common multiple.
 The most basic is simply using a "brute force" method that lists out each integer's multiples.

 18: 18, 36, 54, 72, 90, 108, 126, 144, 162, 180, 198, 216, 234

 26: 52, 78, 104, 130, 156, 182, 208, 234

 As can be seen, this method can be fairly tedious, and is far from ideal.